 “Well, what now?”
 Vick questioned as they walked around Imvera.

-They had found the town easily enough that morning.
-The only problem was that it was deserted.
-The town had been abandoned, and many of the houses were either ransacked, or burnt to the ground.
+They had found the town easy enough that morning.
+The only problem was that the town had been abandoned, and many of the houses were either ransacked or burnt to the ground.

-The only thing that stood out, was that the road looked like it still saw travelers.
+The only thing that stood out, was the road that appeared to still be used by travelers.

 Their current location was in the south of Malpaars, and judging from what he drew on the map, the closest mountain range was to the west.
 From the marking of Imvera, the next town or village should be at least eight to ten days walk away.
 “We keep moving while we still have some food.
 We’ll follow the road west and see if we can find a place to hunt in the next day or two.
 Maybe we’ll meet someone on the road.”

 “Sure,” Vick replied, looking over his shoulder at the map.
 “But man, it really is unfortunate.
 It would have been nice to have a warm bowl of soup.”

 They had spent the past three days in the woods, and he was looking forward to something else besides dried fish, stale bread, and wild herbs.